NickSto/ET/README.md

 ## The data

-When a script is run and the `--phone-home` flag is given, it will make a connection to my server and send information on this invocation of the script.
+When a user runs one of my scripts with the `--phone-home`, it will make a connection to my server and send information on this invocation of the script.
 The data sent is focused on getting a sense of how big the jobs are that people are using my code for, and how it performs on that data.
 So if you're using one of my tools, I'd definitely appreciate the feedback!